MarinEduardf/Data-Analysis-Projects/SQL and Python/Readme.md

 - Line charts: Understanding trends over certain periods of time
 - Histograms: Visualize how the data is spread, based on key variables

-## Implications
-The findings provide insights into the evolving landscape of Olympic events, emphasizing the need for nuanced analyses considering factors such as gender, age, and historical trends.
+### Machine Learning Models
+The project involves the implementation of logistic regression in order to visualize correlation between key variables, extracted using SQL querying

 ## Limitations
 Acknowledgment of missing data, particularly in the Age, Weight, and Height columns, which may influence the accuracy of certain analyses.

-## Usage
-- Explore the Jupyter Notebooks for detailed analyses.
-- Use the provided SQL queries for database exploration.
-- Contribute to further analysis and insights.

 ## Dependencies
 - Python (3.6 or higher)
+- Pandas
+- Matplotlib
 - Jupyter Notebooks
-- Matplotlib
 - SQL Database (SQLite)

 ## Notes